pacoccino/stellar-portal/README.md

 ### Full stellar implementation

-There are some important Stellar that are not implemented in this application, and the goal is to cover everything what we can do with Horizon.
+There are some important Stellar features that are not implemented on this application, we aime to cover everything we can do with Horizon.

 ### Market visualisation

-One of great features would be making trading as easy as possible, for example, visual trading (by clicking on the graph) would be amazing.
+One of the great features would be making trading as easy as possible, for example, visual trading (by clicking on the graph) would be amazing.
 This feature will need an extra backend.
 Account data will still be stored in browser, backend would only be for public data aggregation.

 ### Browser extension